-Even if you regularly visit the swirls of color up in the atmosphere, you’re sure to find the following facts interesting – so let’s dig in!
+Even if you regularly visit the swirls of colour up in the atmosphere, you’re sure to find the following facts interesting – so let’s dig in!

 1. There is science behind the Lights.